jaredhoberock/mlir-symbol-verification-bench/README.md

 real cost driver, and compares design points (with/without the `SymbolUserTypeInterface`, and different placements of a containment cache).

-Strangers reproduce the numbers; they don't take them on faith.

 ## Quickstart (three commands)

     ./generate.sh                     # write the benchmark shapes (deterministic, ~seconds, no mlir-opt)